 Lille was commanded by Boufflers, who was courageous and more then competent to defend a large town.
 He had not commanded for some time and it's often stated that he probably hoped to rehabilitate himself in the coming siege.
 This 'rehabilitation' or 'second chance' argument might be true but according to me the prime reason for him having the command has to be sought in the fact that Boufflers was governor of Lille and French Flanders since 1694.
 What is beyond doubt is that Boufflers proposed for three others to have a chance to restore their career.
 The artillery Lieutenant General De la Fréselière had to make up for insubordination, and was brought out of the Bastille.
 The engineer Lalande had recently been fired as commander of the citadel of Metz and Lieutenant-general De Surville also had to make up for something.
 Chief engineer was Du Puy Vauban, a cousin of the more famous Vauban.
 Lieutenant-general De Lée was the local commander.

-The alliance army moves to Lille
+3 The alliance moves to Lille

 When on 13 July the allied command received word that the French were not making preparations to leave Gent it decided to besiege Lille and to transport the siege train over land.
 It also decided to march to Helchin on 14 July and to surround Lille the day after in order to prevent further supplies from entering 4).
 A large detachment under Lottum was sent to destroy the lines between Ypres and Comines and the army did indeed reach Helchin on the 14th.
 In stead of marching to Lille it then marched to Wervik on the 15th where it made a camp between Menin and Comines.